MalwareWerewolf/Davide-Dolce-Hugo-website/content/posts/Parallels or UTM, which one is the best with the Apple M1 chip ?.md

 slug = "QEMU, Parallels or UTM, which one is the best with Apple M1 chip ?"
 +++

 I always used PCs with Windows already pre-installed but I never tried a Macbook before.
 I was also curious about the new Apple M1 chip and from the moment it was released recently, I thought it was a good time to discover new features to help the community to use efficiently these Macbooks with the new chip.
+We are going to analyze each tool in order to declare a winner.

 # QEMU